Joel-Singh/summer-scholars/research/research.typ

 - Wizard Of Oz Study Example: ./articles/wizard-of-oz-example.pdf

 == Outside of Academia
-- Dragon Professional Naturally Speaking Software (expensive)
+- Dragon Professional Naturally Speaking Software (expensive).
+The reason (as far as I can tell) that dragon is expensive is because they have a proprietary model for converting speech to text thats the best in the business.

 - Google Docs Voice To Text introduces rudimentary commands